tgwizard/monkeypuzzles/README.md

 With shotgun, the server reloads on each request.
 This might make it easier to develop, but it is unfortunately quite slow.

+The development sqlite database is stored in `dev.db`.
+Datamapper migrations don't work that well with sqlite, so it might need to be removed from time to time.

+When logging in, [mockmyid.com](http://mockmyid.com) is a good way to get a fake email.

 The code is built on [ruby](http://www.ruby-lang.org/en/), and uses the [sinatra](http://sinatrarb.com), [DataMapper](http://datamapper.org) and [bootstrap](http://twitter.github.com/bootstrap) frameworks.